Credal Prediction based on Relative Likelihood: Introduction

 \section{Introduction}

 The distinction between two types of uncertainty, referred to as aleatoric and epistemic, is receiving increasing interest in machine learning \citep{hullermeier2021aleatoric}.
 Roughly speaking, the aleatoric uncertainty of a predictive model is caused by the inherent randomness of the data-generating process, whereas epistemic uncertainty is caused by the learner's lack of knowledge about the true (or best) predictive model.
-While aleatoric uncertainty is irreducible, epistemic uncertainty can be reduced on the basis of additional information, e.g., by collecting more training data.

-Aleatoric uncertainty can be captured adequately in terms of (conditional) probability distributions, whereas the representation of epistemic uncertainty requires ``second-order'' formalisms more general than (single) probability distributions.
+While aleatoric uncertainty is irreducible, epistemic uncertainty can be reduced on the basis of additional information, e.g., by collecting more training data. \begingroup \thefootnote{*} \footnote{$^\ast$equal contribution} \endgroup Aleatoric uncertainty can be captured adequately in terms of (conditional) probability distributions, whereas the representation of epistemic uncertainty requires ``second-order'' formalisms more general than (single) probability distributions.
 In the Bayesian approach to machine learning, second-order probability distributions are used for this purpose \citep{depewegDecompositionUncertainty2018, kendall2017uncertainties}: The learner maintains a probability distribution over the model space, which, if each model is a probabilistic predictor, results in predictions in the form of probability distributions of probability distributions (on outcomes).
 The Bayesian approach is theoretically appealing but computationally demanding, and commonly criticized for the need to specify a prior distribution (strongly influencing prediction and uncertainty quantification) \citep{gawlikowskiSurveyUncertainty2023}.

 An alternative second-order formalism is offered by \emph{credal sets} \citep{walleyStatisticalReasoning1991}, i.e., sets (instead of distributions) of probability distributions that are commonly assumed to be closed and convex \citep{cozman2000credal}.
 Although a set appears to provide weaker information than a distribution, a set-based representation also has advantages.
 In particular, it can be argued that sets are more apt at representing \emph{ignorance} in the sense of a lack of knowledge \citep{dubo_rp96}, because distributions always involve additional assumptions beyond the mere distinction between plausible and implausible candidate models.
 Decision-making on the basis of credal sets has been proposed as a reasonable alternative to Bayesian decision-making \citep{leviIndeterminateProbabilities1978, gironQuasiBayesian1980}.
 The learning of credal predictors (i.e., models making predictions in the form of credal sets) has been considered in machine learning in the past \citep{zaffalonStatisticalInference2001, coraniLearningReliable2008} and, in light of the quest for proper representation of epistemic uncertainty, received renewed interest more recently \citep{wangCredalDeep2024,nguyenCredalEnsembling2025,cellaVariationalApproximations2024}.